 An odd result of the explosion in communication technology, from the printing press to the typewriter to Facebook, has been the simultaneous depersonalization of the written word.

-There’s a reason why receiving a postcard from a friend feels more intimate than an email: there is a physical piece of that person conveyed through their handwriting.
-The imperfections and smudges, the even spacing or chaotic scrawl, the sum of which is as singular as the smell of their coat.
+There’s a reason why receiving a postcard from a friend feels more intimate than an email: there is a physical remnant of that person conveyed through their handwriting.
+The imperfections and smudges, the even spacing or chaotic scrawl, the sum effect as singular as the smell of their coat.

 Mass-produced writing has been standardized via typeface, and communication is deadened by the loss.

-Should there be a future where we communicate with artificial intelligences that have physical bodies – be they synthetic or virtual – I dread a similar phenomenon: a standardization (and thus a loss) of body language.
+Should there be a future where we communicate with intelligent robots, I dread a similar phenomenon: a standardization (and thus a loss) of body language.

 Just as with today’s typefaces, body languages will be designed and encapsulated into discrete sets.
 We will call them body fonts.
 Eye contact, stroking of the chin, fumbling with hands.
 A cheeky smile, a gentle smile, a sly smile, a flirtatious smile.